meredoschi/gradcert/README.md

 ## HISTORICAL BACKGROUND

 Back in 2013, I first started writing what would then become **grad**uate **cert**ificate.

-It originated as a personal project and steadily grew (coded entirely by myself).
-As I learned more about Ruby on Rails, I later wrote some Rspec tests and began to use linters to beautify the code, when feasible.

-The production version (in Portuguese) has been running since April 2016 with generally very positive feedback from users.
-During my stay at the São Paulo Health Department, I've regularly updated it for quality.
-I tried and incorporated some valuable suggestions and recommendations from users, business analysts and the management staff.
+It originated as a personal project and steadily grew.
+I've coded and installed the production version, which has been running in São Paulo (Brazil) since April 2016.
+The feedback from users and the teams involved was generally very positive.
+The production version uses Portuguese as the default language and the codebase is slightly different.
+It contains various *rake tasks*, additional settings and bank payment functionality.

 ## ABOUT